Family Life When Your Child Has Multiple Disabilities

 Pressures on Your Family and on You

 Your feelings and expectations and those of the other members of your family about having a child with multiple disabilities may vary.
-The way in which your child with multiple disabilities participates in family life will vary too and will be influenced by her age and the severity of her disabilities.
+The way in which your child with multiple disabilities participates in family life will vary too.
+It will be influenced by their age and the severity of disabilities.
 For many families, the basic requirements for their children with multiple disabilities are that they

 - be safe and comfortable;